arangodb/velocypack/VelocyPack.md

 is allowed to be further back, provided there are zero bytes at the earlier possible positions.
 For example, if 4 bytes are used for the byte length, then the first item may be at A+9, provided A[5], is a zero byte.
-This is to give a program that builds a Jason value the opportunity to reserve 8 bytes in the beginning and only later find out that fewer bytes suffice to write the byte length.
+This is to give a program that builds a VPack value the opportunity to reserve 8 bytes in the beginning and only later find out that fewer bytes suffice to write the byte length.
 One can determine the number of subvalues by finding the first subvalue, its byte length, and